North Dakota governor changes tack and issues mask mandate

 BISMARCK, N.D.
 (AP) — After months of resisting ordering the people of North Dakota to wear masks and limit the size of gatherings, the state’s Republican governor relented in an effort to stem a coronavirus surge that is among the worst in the U.S. and that threatens to overwhelm the state’s hospitals.

-Gov. Doug Burgum’s executive order Friday night came as a surprise.
-Throughout the pandemic, the former software executive had been leaving it to individuals to take personal responsibility for slowing the spread of the virus, beseeching the public during his weekly press briefings to wear masks but emphasizing a “light tough” by government.
+Gov. Doug Burgum’s executive order Friday night came as a surprise and only hours before the state recorded new daily records for hospitalizations and infections.
+Throughout the pandemic, the former software executive had been leaving it to individuals to take personal responsibility for slowing the spread of the virus, beseeching the public during his weekly press briefings to wear masks but emphasizing a “light touch” by government.

 But in a video message announcing his new restrictions, which took effect Saturday and will remain in effect until Dec.
 13, a somber Burgum said, “Our situation has changed, and we must change with it.”